chocodelate/game-programming-patterns-fr/book/architecture-performance-and-games.markdown

 it's more interesting to talk about what makes for *good* organization.
 How do we tell a good architecture from a bad one?[oe]

 A la place, ce livre parle du code *entre* tout ça.
 C'est moins sur l'écriture du code que sur son *organisation*.
-Tout programme a une *certaine* organisation, même si c'est juste  "tout foutre dans `main()` et voir ce qui arrive", donc je crois qu'il est plus intéressant de parler de ce qui fait une *bonne* organisation.
-Comment parler d'une bonne architecture à partir d'une mauvaise ?
+Tout programme a une *certaine* organisation, même si c'est juste  "tout mettre dans `main()` et voir ce qui arrive", donc je crois qu'il est plus intéressant de parler de ce qui fait une *bonne* organisation.
+Comment distinguer une bonne architecture d'une mauvaise ?

 [ob]I've been mulling over this question for about five years.
 Of course, like you, I have an intuition about good design.
 We've all suffered through codebases so